humdrum-tools/humdrum-notation-plugin/options/resize/index.md

 Instead of using `autoResize: true`, you can alternatively control music re-drawing yourself by setting up an event listener that triggers when the size of the window changes.
-Here is an exmple of this:
+Here is an example of this:

 {% include_relative manual-example.txt %}